 CALL FOR APPLICATIONS

 Following the information session, the Application form and Evaluation Criteria (see Annexes) were made available electronically for interested BDSPs to complete and respond to.
-We also made it possible for interested BDSPs to contact the programme BDS leader or programme Team Leader by email so that any follow up questions could be clarified ahead of the application submission date.
+It wasalso made possible for interested BDSPs to contact the programme BDS leader or programme Team Leader by email so that any follow up questions could be clarified ahead of the application submission date.

 APPLICATION SCREENING AND SHORTLISTING